phst/rules_elisp/documentation/elisp_defs.md

 workspace root, i.e., <var>package</var>/<var>file</var>.
 If you want to add further elements to the load path, use the `load_path` attribute.

+If there are multiple source files specified in `srcs`, these source files can also load each other.
+However, it’s often preferable to only have one `elisp_library` target per source file to make dependencies more obvious and ensure that files get only loaded in their byte-compiled form.

 **ATTRIBUTES**